JOIN OUR MOUNTAIN CITIZEN SCIENCE TEAM

 This living snow is extremely difficult to study for logistical reasons: the blooms occur in the arctic or Antarctic, or high in the mountains far from civilization.
 Because of this difficulty, we know next to nothing about this living snow: are the cells hitchhiking in the wind, or swimming up through the melting snow?
 What predators, parasites, or symbionts might lurk in this microcosm?
 How do they survive in this harsh environment of freezing, intense sunlight, and low nutrients?
 How might they impact, or be impacted by global warming?

 To start with, we need to know where and when watermelon snow occurs.
 You can help us track watermelon snow by reporting sightings on the mobile app EpiCollect5.
 Simply bring your phone next time you head off to the mountains, and if you find watermelon snow ping in the coordinates and a few photos.
 Once uploaded to the cloud, this will give us valuable data to answer questions about this enigmatic microbiome.
-As an additional bonus, participants are eligible to join our volunteer appreciation barbecue at the end of summer in Vancouver BC, with food, drink, and prizes from our friends at Arc’teryx.

 FOLLOW US / CONTACT US